dilsherdhillon/DilsherDhillon/content/home/about.md

 # Biography

 I work as a Statistician with Baylor College of Medicine.
 My work primarily revolves around anaylyzing EHR data collected from the Baylor International Pediatrics AIDS initiative (BIPAI) clinics in sub-saharan Africa.
-In addition, I work with clinicians
+In addition, I work with clinicians working to understand